Parents and carers, as well as young people, can feel excited, anxious, worried and / or disappointed when Leaving Cert results time arrives.

 While feeling down and low for a few days is a normal reaction to disappointing results, an ongoing change in mood and a loss of interest in things that they would have usually enjoyed can be a sign that they may need some more support in dealing with the issue.

-You know your young person best, so if you are concerned about them, it is important to consult with your GP.
+You know your child best, so if you are concerned about them, it is important to consult with your GP.

 In addition to the support of their parents, young people often find it helpful to talk to someone else at this time.